jessiewuwu/ph2-pA-week-1-passion-project/README.md

 4. I was unable to successfully have access levels for Volunteers and Admin.
 If the user isn't logged in, then they shouldn't have access to the dog rating route (/dogs/:id/new).
 If the user is logged in, the log-out link will appear in the nav bar and they wouldn't have to see the same index options: sign in, register, view as a guest.
 Right now any volunteer can create, edit, and delete a profile page, but really only the Admin should have access to these routes.

 5. Instead of having both an Admin model (which I ended up not using due to time) and a Volunteer model, I should add an attribute: t.boolean :admin since both the Volunteer and Admin share the same keys: name, email, username, password.

+6. My password validation min length isn't working.
+Is it because of bcrypt?